Barry Horowitz: Return to WCW (1997–2000)

 Horowitz's contract was not renewed by the WWF in 1997, and he joined World Championship Wrestling in October 1997, wrestling Disco Inferno on WCW Saturday Night.
 He signed a two-year contract and wrestled primarily on Saturday Night, but also had numerous house show appearances.
 He sustained losses to Disco Inferno, Wrath, Chris Adams, Alex Wright, Vincent, and others during 1998.
-He was also part of Bill Goldberg's undefeated streak, losing to him on January 10, 1998 on WCW Saturday Night and later on May 27, 1998 on WCW Thunder - where he had his first and only shot at the WCW United States Championship.
-On January 17, 1998 on WCW WorldWide, he beat Hardbody Harrison.
+He was also part of Bill Goldberg's undefeated streak, losing to him on January 10, 1998, on WCW Saturday Night and later on May 27, 1998, on WCW Thunder - where he had his first and only shot at the WCW United States Championship.
+On January 17, 1998, on WCW WorldWide, he beat Hardbody Harrison.
 On October 20, 1998, Horowitz gained his second victory in his WCW return (albeit via disqualification) in a match against Barry Darsow at a television taping in Mankato, Minnesota.
-On November 22, 1998 he made his first pay-per-view appearance, wrestling in the three ring, 60 man battle royal at World War 3.
+On November 22, 1998, he made his first pay-per-view appearance, wrestling in the three ring, 60 man battle royal at World War 3.

 In early 2000, he began his first feud in WCW after losing to Allan Funk on the March 11 edition of Saturday Night.
 Funk defeated Horowitz using a handful of tights.
 A week later on Saturday Night during a match between Fidel Sierra and Funk, Horowitz came out to the ring and distracted Funk, allowing Sierra to win.
-Horowitz's final WCW appearance came at the last ever taping of Saturday Night on March 29, 2000 in Beaumont, Texas.
+Horowitz's final WCW appearance came at the last ever taping of Saturday Night on March 29, 2000, in Beaumont, Texas.
 He faced Jim Duggan and was defeated after Funk interfered.

-He then left WCW in 2000 and returned to the independent circuit.
+He then left WCW.

+Later career (2000–2003, 2013)

+After WCW, he returned to the independent circuit working mainly in Florida until he retired in 2003.

+Horowitz made a one-night appearance on June 30, 2013 where he won Malenko Memorial Cup Battle Royal.